 A mini cactus garden is a good way to display several different varieties of Mammillaria indoors!

-This video shows many of the more rugged varieties in their natural habitat and could inspire some great ideas for using Mammillaria in your own desert landscape.
+This video shows many of the more rugged varieties of the genus Mammillaria in their natural habitat, where the cactus grows, and could inspire some great ideas for using Mammillaria in your own desert landscape.

 What Are The Most Popular Mammillaria Varieties?

-There are multitudinous species of Mammillaria (Pincushion) cactus.
+There are multitudinous species of Mammillaria cactus (Pincushion Cacti).
 All flower freely, and those that are readily available commercially are quite easy to take care of.

-Many species of Mammillaria have very colorful, descriptive names based upon their appearance.
+Many species of Mammillaria have very colorful, descriptive names based on their appearance.

 Still, others do not have common names in English but do have common names in Ukrainian, Russian, Spanish and/or Swedish.